zq99/DataAccessLayerJDBC/README.md

 The project has its own object model (DataTable) to retrieve data from SQL Server.

-This DataTable object can then be used in applications, without having to persist a connection with the database.
+This DataTable object can then be used in applications without having to persist a connection with the database.

 ## Requirements